Gull-billed Tern (“Mr Bill”)

 The Forster’s Tern is a year round denizen of the Texas Coast and is common in winter at inland lakes as well.
 I’ve dubbed it “the pirate” for the “eye-patch” it wears in basic plumage.

 With its bright orange & black bill, orange legs, black cap and long streamer tail the Forster’s in alternate plumage is spectacular when seen well!!
-Note that the streamer tail usually extends past the primaries.
+Note that the streamer tail usually extends past the primaries, if fully in-tact.

 Common Tern (“common carpel”)